Personality disorder: Heterogeneity

-The term 'personality disorder' encompasses a wide range of issues, each with a different level of severity or impairment; thus, personality disorders can require fundamentally different approaches and understandings.
-To illustrate the scope of the matter, consider that while some disorders or individuals are characterized by continual social withdrawal and the shunning of relationships, others may cause fluctuations in forwardness.
+The term 'personality disorder' encompasses a wide, heterogeneous range of issues, each with a different level of severity or impairment; thus, personality disorders can require fundamentally different approaches and understandings.
+For example, while some manifestations are characterized by continual social withdrawal and the shunning of relationships, others may cause fluctuations in forwardness.
 The extremes are worse still: at one extreme lie self-harm and self-neglect, while at another extreme some individuals may commit violence and crime.
 There can be other factors such as problematic substance use or dependency or behavioral addictions.